zyasserd/summer23-homework/homework/2--Paths-and-Identifications/2-3--Uniqueness-and-Equivalence.lagda.md

 isOneToOne R = isFunctional R × isFunctional (flip R)
 ```

-If `e : A ≃ B` is an equivalence, then its graph is a one-to-one correspondence.
+If `e : A ≃ B` is an equivalence, then its graph is a one-to-one
+correspondence.

 ```
 graphEquivIsOneToOne : {A B : Type} (e : A ≃ B)
                      → isOneToOne (graph (fst e))
 -- Exercise
 -- graphEquivIsOneToOne e = ?
-graphEquivIsOneToOne (e , p) = {!!}
+graphEquivIsOneToOne (e , p) = (isFunctionalGraph e) , p
 ```

-We can also go the other way, but we'll need a few more tools in our toolbelt.
+It is also possible to go the other way, but again we'll come back to
+this.